yk-david/SampleLP/README.md

 __Requirements__:

-* You should add to this project 3 files, an HTML page, a CSS and JS files.
+* You should add to this project 4 files, a PHP page, an HTML page, a CSS and JS files.
 * The layout only contains the Desktop layout, but we requires you to make it mobile friendly.
-* The layout has a form, we need you to add the empty validation for all fields, and once it is filled out, you just print the values on the browser console.
+* The layout has a form, we need you to add the empty validation for all fields, and once it is filled out, submit to the fields.php page
+* On the fields.php page you only need to get the fields value and print on the page output.

 __Source Code Details__: